cs1302uga/cs1302-tutorials/jdb/jdb.md

       As the output suggests, the variable contains a reference to an array object of length 3.
 While this is useful, we probably want to see what's inside the array.
+Try `print myNums[0]` to print the value stored in the first array position.

-   1. To dump, i.e., display the contents of an object referred to by a reference variable, you can use the `dump` command.
+   1. To dump, i.e., display the contents of an entire object referred to by a reference variable, you can use the `dump` command.
 Type the following:

       ```